How Does Google Analytics Impact Your Website Ranking

-But how Google Analytics affect website ranking and whether it is a ranking signal is a debate that has been going on.
-Before we move to find an answer to this question, we need to properly situate the the place of GA as a key measurement tool for webmasters.
+But how Google Analytics affects website ranking and whether it is a ranking signal is a debate that has been going on.
+Before we move to find an answer to this question, we need to properly situate the place of GA as a key measurement tool for webmasters.

-So we begin with a list of most critical and important Google Analytics metrics you will need to track, that impactful and gives an insight into your website performance.
+So we begin with a list of most critical and important Google Analytics metrics you will need to track, that are impactful and give an insight into your website performance.

 Key GA Metrics You Need to Track

-- Sessions and Users: These metrics tell you how your website traffic develop?
+- Sessions and Users: These metrics tell you how your website traffic develops?

 - New and Returning Visitors: What percentage of your users are new and how often do users return to the website?

-- Bounce Rate: This metrics will guide you in understanding if your visitors' requirements are being met, whether they leave immediately they visit and do not migrate to any other page.
+- Bounce Rate: These metrics will guide you in understanding if your visitors' requirements are being met, whether they leave immediately they visit and do not migrate to any other page.

 - Goal Conversion Rate: Are visitors acting in the way that are expected and performing the desired target actions?

 - Time on Page: How much time do visitors spend on a page?